-Criterion 9.
-Energy Efficiency and Green Building 0 to 4 points
+Criterion 9 - Energy Efficiency and Green Building

 Projects which promote smart growth, energy, and water conservation, operational savings and sustainable building practices in affordable housing design may be awarded up to 4 points as follows:

 Projects can score points in only one category.
 If an applicant attempts to elect more than one category, the project shall not receive any points in this criterion.